File Like Interface

 -

-dragonError_t dragon_fli_send_mem(dragonFLISendHandleDescr_t *send_handle, dragonMemoryDescr_t *mem, uint64_t arg, bool transfer_ownership, const timespec_t *timeout)
+dragonError_t dragon_fli_send_mem(dragonFLISendHandleDescr_t *send_handle, dragonMemoryDescr_t *mem, uint64_t arg, bool transfer_ownership, bool no_copy_read_only, const timespec_t *timeout)

 Send shared memory through the FLI adapter.